cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

 Make a safety copy of the new shape.

 Assign the circle at the center back to the active layer.
-Both polyline shapes, star shape & center circle, are now on the active layer.
+Both polyline shapes (star shape & center circle) are now on the active layer.

 <p align="center">
   <img src="images/AC-STL7.png" width="400">